Hunter Biden agrees to pay monthly child support, ending standoff over contempt

 WHOOPS!
 BIDEN CAMPAIGN TOUTS UKRAINE ACTIVIST WHO CALLED HUNTER'S ACTIONS IN COUNTRY 'VERY BAD'

 Biden has been a frequent subject of conversation among Republicans as President Trump faces a Senate impeachment trial.
 Trump is accused of abuse of power for allegedly using military aid to pressure Ukraine to investigate Joe Biden's efforts to remove a prosecutor who had been looking into Ukrainian energy company Burisma Holdings, where Hunter Biden served on the board.
+The elder Biden has bragged about the prosecutor's termination.

-Republicans and even some left-of-center commentators have pointed out that Hunter obtained the lucrative board role despite having no relevant experience and recently getting kicked out of the Navy for cocaine possession -- giving the appearance that he was selling influence to his father, who was overseeing Ukraine policy at the time as vice president.
+Republicans and even some left-of-center commentators have pointed out that Hunter obtained the lucrative board role at Burisma despite having no relevant experience and recently getting kicked out of the Navy for cocaine possession -- giving the appearance that he was selling influence to his father, who was overseeing Ukraine policy at the time as vice president.

-During the House impeachment proceedings, a career State Department employee testified that he had flagged Hunter Biden's apparent conflict of interets at the time, but was told essentially not to bother the vice president's office.
+During the House impeachment proceedings last year, a career State Department employee testified that he had flagged Hunter Biden's apparent conflict of interets at the time, but was told essentially not to bother the vice president's office.

 Trump has indicated that he would like Hunter Biden to testify at the Senate's impeachment trial, though some GOP senators have been against the idea of having any witnesses appear.